- Appalachia and the South

 - B.A., Carson Newman College, 2003

-Dr. Wilkerson specializes in the histories of Appalachia and the South, modern America, women and gender, and labor and the working class.
-Her first book, To Live Here, You Have to Fight: How Women Led Appalachian Movements for Social Justice (University of Illinois Press, 2019), traces the alliances forged and the grassroots movements led by women in the Appalachian South in the 1960s and 1970s.
-She shows how white Appalachian women acted as leaders and soldiers in a grassroots war on poverty--shaping and sustaining programs, engaging in ideological debates, offering fresh visions of democratic participation, and facing personal political struggles.
-Their insistence that caregiving was valuable labor clashed with entrenched attitudes and rising criticisms of welfare.
-Their persistence, meanwhile, brought them into coalitions with Black women, disabled miners, and others to fight for causes that ranged from poor people's rights to community health to unionization.
-The book received Honorable Mention from the Philip Taft Prize in Labor and Working-Class History, and the dissertation on which it was based won the OAH Lerner-Scott Prize and the Labor and Working-Class History’s Herbert Gutman Prize.
+Her first book, To Live Here, You Have to Fight: How Women Led Appalachian Movements for Social Justice (University of Illinois Press, 2019), traces the alliances forged and the grassroots movements led by working-class women in the Appalachian South in the 1960s and 1970s.
+The book received the H.L.
+Mitchell Award for distinguished book on the southern working class from the Southern Historical Association and Honorable Mention from the Philip Taft Prize in Labor and Working-Class History.
+The dissertation on which the book was based won the OAH Lerner-Scott Prize and the Labor and Working-Class History’s Herbert Gutman Prize.

 Dr. Wilkerson has collaborated on or co-founded several oral history and public history projects, including the Long Women's Movement Project at the Southern Oral History Program, the Invisible Histories Project-Mississippi to document LGBTQ+ history in Mississippi, and the Black Families of Yalobusha County, MS Oral History Project at the University of Mississippi.
-She looks forward to continuing community-engaged collaborations and projects at WVU.
+At WVU, she is currently collaborating with former women coal miners on an oral history project documenting their lives and work, and she is on the advisory board for the West Virginia Feminist Activist History Collection.

-In her next book project, In Sisterhood, In Struggle, Dr. Wilkerson explores the understudied yet expansive women's movements throughout the South and Appalachia from the 1960s through the 1990s.
+Dr. Wilkerson is currently working on two book projects.
+A Women’s History of Appalachia will be the first narrative history of the Mountain South through the lives of women who lived and worked in the region from the nineteenth century to the present.
+In her other project, In Sisterhood, In Struggle: Feminisms of the American South, Dr. Wilkerson explores the understudied yet expansive women's movements throughout the South and Appalachia from the 1960s through the 1990s.
 Along with scholarly projects, she has written regularly for popular media outlets including 100 Days in Appalachia, Boston Review, NPR, Rewire News, Washington Post, and Longreads.

 Personal Website: https://jessicawilkerson.org/